bigbluebutton/bigbluebutton.github.io/_posts/2016-12-08-green-light.md

 Users will be required to authenticate again in order to allow Youtube access.
 If a user attempts to upload a recording without access, GreenLight will prompt them to reauthenticate.

+Lastly, you will also need to change the `ENABLE_YOUTUBE_UPLOADING` varaible in the `env` file from `false` to `true`.
+This will make sure GreenLight asks users for permission to access their Youtube accounts when authenticating.

 ## 9. Configuring Slack notifications (optional)

 Enabling Slack notifications will allow GreenLight to send notifications to a Slack channel (or user) when: